-Academic Warning: A student not meeting all 3 aspects of the Satisfactory Academic Progress policy (CGPA, ROP and MTF) at the end of an academic year will be placed on an Academic Warning status.
+Academic Dismissal: A student not meeting all 3 aspects of the Satisfactory Academic Progress policy (CGPA, ROP and MTF) at the end of an academic year will have the right to appeal for one additional semester, or for a longer period of time if an Academic Plan is approved.
 The College will advise the student in writing of his or her status after grades are posted and within 5 days of the start of the next grading period.

-The student will be required to work directly with the Academic Advisor to develop an Academic Success Plan.
-If a student fails to achieve the milestones for Satisfactory Academic Progress for the next evaluation period while they are on Academic Warning, they will be placed on Academic Probation.
+The student will be required to work directly with the Academic Advisor to submit an appeal or develop an Academic Plan.
+If a student fails to achieve the milestones for Satisfactory Academic Progress for the next evaluation period which is either a single semester or the length of an Academic Plan if an Academic Plan is developed.